 Divergence analysis

 For each HCoV lineage and each gene, synonymous and nonsynonymous divergence was calculated at all timepoints as the average Hamming distance between each sequenced isolate and the consensus sequence at the first timepoint (founder sequence).
 The total number of observed differences between the isolate and founder nucleotide sequences that result in nonsynonymous (or synonymous) substitutions is divided by the number of possible nucleotide mutations that result in nonsynonymous (or synonymous) substitutions, weighted by kappa, to yield an estimate of divergence.
-Kappa is the ratio of rates of transitions:transversions, and was calculated by averaging values from spike and RdRp trees built by BEAST 2.6.3 (Bouckaert et al. 2019) using the HKY+gamma4 model with 2 partitions and “coalescent constant population”.
+Kappa is the ratio of rates of transitions:transversions, and was calculated by averaging values from spike and RdRp trees built by BEAST 2.6.3 (Bouckaert et al. 2019, RRID:SCR_017307) using the HKY+gamma4 model with 2 partitions and “coalescent constant population”.
 All BEAST results are found in .log files in gene- and HCoV-specific subdirectories within beast/ .
 Divergence is calculated from nucleotide alignments.
 Sliding 3-year windows were used and only timepoints that contained at least 2 sequences were considered.
 The concept for this analysis is from (Zanini et al. 2015) and code for our adaptation is in antigenic_evolution/divergence_weighted.ipynb.

 Implementation of the Bhatt method